joe-speedboat/workshop.container/01 Docker/11 Docker Image Registry.md

 As you can see, tags can be used to label image versions.

 ## Authenticate against Registry Service
-Dockerhub public image registry used to be free for any usage ... but since they reached it's capacity limits, you have to authenticate for bypassing the publick limits:
+Dockerhub public image registry used to be free for any usage ...
+But since they reached it's capacity limits, you have to authenticate for bypassing the publick limits.

 ### Anonymous dockerhub limitations
 ```bash